theewook/war-sec-clustr/README.md

     $ curl -c cookies.txt -vL http://localhost:8080/spring-sec/

-* -c stores the cookie information for later use
+* -c stores the cookie information into the file 'cookies.txt' for later use
 * -v verbose output (so you can see the redirect)
-* -L make sure curl follows the redirect
+* -L make sure curl follows any redirects that the server may send

-Assuming that you're not already logged in, this will redirect you to the login page.
-You should see the HTML of the login form coming back in the `curl` command line.
+Assuming that you're not already logged in, this will land you on the login page.
+You should see the HTML of the login form coming back in the `curl` command line verbose output.
 The session ID cookie now will have been written to the file cookies.txt.

 To now submit the login form with username and password (and session ID cookie):

     $ curl -vL "http://localhost:8080/spring-sec/j_security_check" \
-        -d "j_username=testuser&j_password=passw0rd" -b cookies.txt
+        -d "j_username=testuser&j_password=passw0rd" -b cookies.txt -c cookies.txt

+* -c file to write cookies to (cookie jar)
-* -b specifies the file holding the session ID cookie
+* -b file to send cookies from (same as above)
+* -d tells curl to send a POST request with the specified name/value pairs (i.e. username,password)

-You should now see the redirect taking you to the originally requested page (i.e., the welcome page; index.jsp).
+You should now see a redirect taking you to the originally requested page (i.e., the welcome page; index.jsp).
+Exactly what redirects you get, and when, depends a bit on the app server.

+The -c option is important this time around because the server *may* (or may not) want to replace the original cookie with a new value following the login, so it has to have the cookie file to write to.
+Whether or not the cookie is replaced depends on the app server and how it's configured.

 Now that you have a session ID cookie in the file cookies.txt, you can continue to make requests, re-sending the session ID cookie until the server times out the session.
 For example: